surazzzj/Suraj6260/README.md

-- 👋 Hi, I’m Suraj, undergraduate (cse - Ds) student.
+- 👋 Hi, I’m Suraj, graduate (cse - Ds) student.
 - 👀 interested in creating visual experiences with proper color balancing.
-- 🌱 currently learning & exploring  deep concepts of react.
+- 🌱 currently learning & exploring deep concepts of Mern stack.
-- 💞️ looking to collaborate on a project based on Mern stack. development
+- 💞️ looking to collaborate on a project based on Mern stack development
 - 📫 for more info drop a mail - surajrwat001@gmail.com